micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/6lowpan_nuttx_rpi/index.md

 - Olimex-STM32-E407 board.
 - Two PMODRF2 module which are base on the MRF24J40 module.
 - PC with Ubuntu (It works fine with Ubuntu 16.04)
+- NuttX source code, you can find a Docker file with all the tools [here](https://github.com/micro-ROS/docker/tree/master/Embedded/NuttX/development/stm32-e407).
 ## How to set-up 6lowpan RPI?

 First, we need to connect the PMODRF2 module to the RPI, so we need to set the next connections: